-Four members of the graduating Class of 2022 will receive the Dean’s Mission & Impact Award, Dean Kerwin K. Charles announced in an email to the community on May 17.
-The annual award recognizes students “whose efforts on behalf of the SOM community, New Haven, or society as a whole, extraordinarily exemplify the mission and associated values that are the defining feature of our school,” according to the announcement.
+Four members of the graduating Class of 2023 have received the Dean’s Mission & Impact Award, Dean Kerwin K. Charles announced in an email to the community on May 15.
+Since 2021, the annual award has recognized “select members of the graduating class whose efforts on behalf of the SOM community, New Haven, or society as a whole, extraordinarily exemplify the mission and associated values that are the defining feature of our school.”

 Charles wrote, “The Yale School of Management, since its founding, has been committed to and inspired by the belief that in their leadership roles, SOM graduates think not only about their organizations’ bottom lines but also about the impact of their decisions on the broader society.
 This award honors graduating students whose activities while pursuing their degrees have been similarly exemplary and above and beyond the standard operations of business here at the school.”

 - Mea-Lynn-Wong ’23, a graduate of the full-time MBA program who served in student government as the community and inclusion chair and on the Council for Anti-Racism and Equity.
 This spring, she helped create the Yale Black Venture Summit, which brought together Black entrepreneurs at Evans Hall.
 “Through her work,” Charles wrote, “Mea-Lynn has forged critical connections to the local entrepreneur ecosystem and elevated the voices of underrepresented professionals of color at SOM and in New Haven.”

 - Nicky Ou ’23, a graduate of the Master of Advanced Management program.
 Ou served as an admissions ambassador and as MAM class representative in student government, a role in which “she has gone above and beyond to ensure the incorporation into the full life and breadth of the school of all the different degree programs, nationalities, and backgrounds,” Charles wrote.